 The MorningStar Solar Home is a 100% renewable-energy powered home on Penn State’s campus that produces all the energy needed for its operation (plus some extra for electric vehicles).
 The MorningStar is currently used by teachers and faculty across Penn State as an immersive learning destination for teaching and learning about sustainability.
 It is also used for research in the topics of energy efficiency, renewable energy, and smart grid systems.

-MorningStar Pennsylvania, built for the 2007 Solar Decathlon, creates a vision for 21st century homebuilding that encompasses communities of all cultures, climates, and incomes.
-Engineered for transport to Washington, D.C., the home was first assembled at Penn State.
+It was built for the 2007 Solar Decathlon by a team of over 800 students and faculty, and was designed to provide a tangible example of sustainable design and energy strategies that are relevant to our climate in Pennsylvania.
+The home was first assembled at Penn State and engineered for transport to Washington, D.C.
 During the decathlon, thousands of visitors toured the competing homes while the student teams used their homes to score points in ten decathlon contests including architecture, engineering, lighting, and marketability.
 The Penn State team scored fourth place overall in the field of 20 international universities.
 At the close of the decathlon, students disassembled MorningStar Pennsylvania and transported it back to Penn State University, where it stands permanently for the benefit of the State College and Penn State Communities.

 Travel Tip: When traveling via the Blue Loop, get off the bus at the Jordan East Parking lot, cross Porter Road and walk toward the tall wind turbine.

 New tours and events at the MorningStar are currently unavailable.
 If you would like to inquire about future availability please email MorningStar@psu.edu.